GOVTNZ/print-ready/instructions.md

    });
    ```

-2. **Explanation:** The `generatePrintablePageInformation` function takes a site name and optionally a page title selector (`'h1'` by default), creating an HTML snippet with the page information.
+2. **Explanation:** The `generatePrintablePageInformation` function creates an HTML snippet with the site name and page title.
+By default, it uses the `'h1'` element for the title.
+If the title is in a different element, you can provide a custom selector as the second optional argument.

+    ```javascript
+    generatePrintablePageInformation(siteName, 'custom-selector')
+    ```

 #### Example Output